wuzhengy/TAU/README.md

 * WarningRange: 3 x MutableRange
 * WakeUpTime: sleeping mode wake up random range 10 minutes
 * GenesisCoins: default coins 10,000,000.
-* GenesisBasetarget:  0x21D0369D036978; 仿真100万个地址，平均出块时间60s
+* GenesisBasetarget:  0x21D0369D036978; simulated 1 million blocks with average 60 seconds.
 * DefaultMinBlockTime:  60 seconds, this is fixed block time. do not let user choose as for now.
 * DefaultMaxBlockTime:  540 seconds, when no body mining, you have to generate blocks.
 * DefaultBlockTime: 300 seconds
 * TXtimeout: 12 Hours

-## Blockchain structure and processes

 ---
 ## Mining Process sketch: Votings, chain choice and block generation.